OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

  The [OctopusDeploy Plugin](https://plugins.jenkins.io/octopusdeploy) is a wrapper for [Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md), the Octopus command line tool for creating and deploying releases, such as `/home/your-user-name/.dotnet/tools/dotnet-octo`.

 You can do either of these:
-  - Use the `dotnet tool install` command to install it, the [Octo Command Line Global Tool](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/install-global-tool) this works great on Linux and Windows, or
+  - Use the `dotnet tool install` command to install it, the [Octo Command Line Global Tool](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/install-global-tool) this works great on Linux and Windows.
-  - [Download Octo.exe](https://octopus.com/downloads), and extract it to a folder on your Jenkins server, such as `C:\Tools\Octo\Octo.exe`
+  - [Download Octo.exe](https://octopus.com/downloads) and extract it to a folder on your Jenkins server, such as `C:\Tools\Octo\Octo.exe`.

 Then we can let the plugin know where it is installed.